stuyspec/stuyspec-api/README.md

 2. Follow the directions below to set up Rails.
 Ignore the MySQL section; instead, only complete the PostgreSQL section: https://gorails.com/setup/

 3. On linux, go to /etc/postgresql/YOUR_VERSION/main/pg_hba.conf.
 At the bottom, change the method to trust for all lines that start with local all or host all.
+Then, run `sudo systemctl restart postgresql`

 4. In the `stuy-spec-api` repository, create your [dotenv](https://github.com/bkeepers/dotenv) file.
 ```